nspcc-dev/neo-go/docs/compiler.md

  * `comparable` is not supported
  * arrays (`[4]byte`) are not supported (https://github.com/nspcc-dev/neo-go/issues/3524)
  * `min()` and `max()` are supported for integer types only.
- * ranging over integers in `for` is not supported (https://github.com/nspcc-dev/neo-go/issues/3525)
  * `for` loop variables are treated in pre-Go 1.22 way: a single instance is created for the whole loop

 ## VM API (interop layer)